Claydon House: Claydon House today

-The present Verney family, who still live in the later red-brick south wing, are the descendants of Sir Harry Calvert, 2nd Baronet who inherited the house in 1827.
+The present Verney family, are the descendants of Sir Harry Calvert, 2nd Baronet who inherited the house in 1827.
 He was very tenuously related to the Verneys only through marriage.
 However, he adopted the name Verney on inheriting.
 The house was given to the National Trust in 1956 by Sir Ralph Verney, 5th Baronet.
-His son, Sir Edmund Verney, 6th Baronet, a former High Sheriff of Buckinghamshire, lives in the house today.
+His son, Sir Edmund Verney, 6th Baronet, a former High Sheriff of Buckinghamshire, lived in the house until 2019.

-Annually (usually the last weekend in July) at Claydon House, there is a hovercraft race meeting organised by the Chilterns Branch as part of the HCGB (UK) National Hovercraft Racing Series.
+Annually (usually the last weekend in July) at Claydon House, there is a hovercraft race meeting organised by the Chilterns Branch as part of the Hovercraft Club of Great Britain (UK) National Hovercraft Racing Series.

+As a film and TV location

+Claydon House has appeared in a number of films.
+Interiors were used for Emma in 1996.
 In 2013, Claydon House was used for interior and exterior shots for filming Far from the Madding Crowd, a British film version of Thomas Hardy's novel.
+In 2018, the interiors were used for The Aeronauts, and again in 2020 for Cinderella.
+The house also appeared in the third season of Bridgerton (2024) and Downton Abbey: The Grand Finale (2025).